chrishalcrow/Skyrmions3D.jl/docs/src/contributing.md

 ## Build docs locally

 When you submit a PR, a GitHub workflow will automatically build the docs for you.
 But it can be helpful to build them yourself locally.
-To do so, first change directory to the project.
+To do so, first change directory to the `docs` subdirectory in the project folder.
 Then build the docs using
 ```
-julia --project=. docs/make.jl
+julia --project=. make.jl
 ```
-This will create the documentation website in `./docs/build/`.
+This will create the documentation website in `./build/`.
 You can open the index page using
 ```
-open docs/build/index.html
+open build/index.html
 ```
+Or by running an HTTP server (with e.g. `python -m http.server 8000`) in the `build` directory.

 ## Using a pre-commit hook to format your code